Point Cloud Learning with Transformer: Experiments

 \subsubsection{Datasets}

-The classification task is performed on ModelNet10 and ModelNet40 benchmark datasets.
-ModelNet10 contains 2,468/909 training/testing models in 10 categories, while ModelNet40 consists of 12,311 CAD models from 40 categories, in which 9,843 instances are selected for training and 2,468 shapes are utilized for testing.
+The classification task is performed on ModelNet40 benchmark datasets.
+ModelNet40 consists of 12,311 CAD models from 40 categories, in which 9,843 instances are selected for training and 2,468 shapes are utilized for testing.
 Following PointNet\cite{qi2017pointnet}, 1,024 points are uniformly sampled from each object model.
-During training, we perform operations, including random point dropout, random scaling in [0.8, 1.25] and random shifting in [-0.1, 0.1] on input point clouds for data augmentation.
-We train the classification network for 250 epochs using an initial learning rate 0.0003.
+During training, we perform operations, including random point dropout, random scaling in [0.6, 1.55] and random shifting in [-0.2, 0.2] on input point clouds for data augmentation.
+We train the classification network for 250 epochs using an initial learning rate 0.01, which is dynamically adjusted using cosine annealing strategy.
 The batch size is set to 32.